Choose your upgrade journey from Skype for Business to Teams

-If you have assigned a Microsoft 365 or Office 365 license to your users, this will be the default upgrade experience for your organization.
-When you assign a Microsoft 365 or Office 365 license, both Teams and Skype for Business Online licenses are assigned by default.2
+If you have assigned a Microsoft 365 or Office 365 license to your users, this will be the default upgrade experience for your organization.2

-For example, if an Islands mode recipient is signed in to Skype for Business but not Teams, and someone messages them from Teams, the Islands mode recipient will not see the message (but they will eventually get an email saying they missed a message in Teams).
-Likewise, if a user is running Teams but not Skype for Business, and someone messages that user from Skype for Business, the user will not see that chat.
+For example, if an Islands mode recipient is signed in to Skype for Business but not Teams, and someone messages them from Teams, the Islands mode recipient won't see the message (but they will eventually get an email saying they missed a message in Teams).
+Likewise, if a user is running Teams but not Skype for Business, and someone messages that user from Skype for Business, the user won't see that chat.
 The behavior in each of these cases is similar for calling.
-If users do not run both clients, it can easily lead to frustration.
+If users don't run both clients, it can easily lead to frustration.